KYVENetwork/docs/docs/protocol_devs/general_concepts/storage_pools.md

 ### `current_storage_provider_id`

 The ID of the storage provider which should get used.
-Here `1` equals Arweave and `2` equals Bundlr.
+Here `1` equals Arweave and `2` equals Irys (previously Bundlr).
 If it is zero no storage provider is used and data just gets validated and not archived.

 ### `current_compression_id`